Multiple Collisions in Systems of Competing Brownian Particles: Semimartingale Reflected Brownian Motion (SRBM) in the Orthant

 \begin{prop} Fix any point $x \in S$.
 If $R$ is a reflection nonsingular $\CM$-matrix, then there exists and is unique in the strong sense an $\SRBM^d(R, \mu, A)$, starting from $x$.
+If, more generally, $R$ is a completely-$\CS$ reflection matrix, then this process exists and is unique in the weak sense.
 These processes for all $x \in S$ together form a Feller continuous strong Markov family. \end{prop}

-An SRBM in the orthant is the {\it heavy traffic limit} for series of queues, when the traffic intensity tends to one, see \cite{ReimanThesis}, \cite{Rei1984}, \cite{Har1978}.
+An SRBM in the orthant is the {\it heavy traffic limit} for series of queues, when the traffic intensity tends to one, see \cite{ReimanThesis, Rei1984, Har1978}.
 We can also define an SRBM in general convex polyhedral domains in $\BR^d$, see \cite{DW1995}.
-An SRBM in the orthant and in convex polyhedra has been extensively studied, see the survey \cite{Wil1995}, and articles \cite{HR1981a}, \cite{HR1981b}, \cite{HW1987a}, \cite{HW1987b}, \cite{Wil1987}, \cite{RW1988}, \cite{TW1993}, \cite{DW1994}, \cite{DK2003}, \cite{Chen1996}, \cite{Har1978}, \cite{BDH2010}, \cite{BL2007}, \cite{DW1995}, \cite{DH2012}, \cite{DH1992}, \cite{HH2009}, \cite{Wil1985a}, \cite{Wil1985b}, \cite{Wil1998b}, \cite{K1997}, \cite{K2000}, \cite{KW1996}, \cite{R2000}, \cite{KR2012a}, \cite{KR2012b}, \cite{KW1992a}.
+An SRBM in the orthant and in convex polyhedra has been extensively studied, see the survey \cite{Wil1995}, and articles \cite{HR1981a, HR1981b, HW1987a, HW1987b, Wil1987, RW1988, TW1993, DW1994, DK2003, Chen1996, Har1978, BDH2010, BL2007, DW1995, DH2012, DH1992, HH2009, Wil1985a, Wil1985b, Wil1998b, K1997, K2000, KW1996, R2000, KR2012a, KR2012b, KW1992a}.

 For any subset $I \subseteq \{1, \ldots, d\}$, we let $S_I := \cap_{i \in I}S_i = \{x \in S\mid x_i = 0\ \mbox{for}\ i \in I\}$.
 If an $\SRBM^d(R, \mu, A)$ starts from $z \in S$, we denote the corresponding probability measure as $\MP_z$.